Resource adequacy: Deregulated grid

 In a deregulated grid some sort of incentives are necessary for market participants to build and maintain generation and transmission resources that may some day be called upon to maintain the grid balance, but most of the time are idled and do not produce revenue from the sale of electricity.
 An installed capacity requirement (ICAP) is used by some independent system operator to maintain the RA requirements.
 ICAP allows a member of a power pool to avoid building its own spare generation capacity to satisfy the RA and instead purchase "ICAP credits" from some other company in the pool that already has such capacity (the probability of two companies falling below their RA targets simultaneously is considered to be negligible).
 The ICAP obligation is called upon not by a purchaser, but by the regional transmission organization, which also requires the suppliers to offer all available resources on a day-ahead basis ("must-offer").
 If a unit that received the ICAP payment is called upon, it must run.

 Typical regulator requires a load serving entity to purchase firm capacity RA contracts for 110-120% of its annual peak power.
 As any capacity-based scheme, this approach relies on credible estimates of firm capacity.
 These estimates are easy for conventional dispatchable sources, but complicated in case of hydropower and renewables, as the available energy from these sources tend to be highly correlated over a large geographical area.
-Incorporation of solar and wind generators into firm capacity frameworks presents extreme challenges due to their intermittency (cf. Capacity credit).
+Incorporation of solar and wind generators into firm capacity frameworks presents challenges due to their intermittency (cf. Capacity credit) and might require the usage of energy storage.